 The Free Market is a harsh place for those who make unwise choices.
 It forces them to face the consequences of their actions.
 If they made mistakes, misjudgments, or foolish choices, then they will suffer for it.
 There will be no bailouts.
 It also gives great opportunity for success and recovery after a failure.
 People who do not want to take responsibility for their actions or who want others to constantly provide for them will not like a Free Market system.

 For example, Joe decides to open a shoe store in Histown.
 Histown is a small community, but he thinks it will support his business.
 If he is correct, people will come into his store and he will make a profit.
 If he is wrong, he will not sell enough shoes to cover his expenses.
 He will then suffer loss, have to close down, and perhaps be bankrupt.
-He has risked his time, finances, and other resource on this venture.
+He has risked his time, finances, and other resources on this venture.
 It was his choice and the profit or loss will be his.

 We should also note here that there is a difference between a Biblical Free Market system and the non-Biblical system promoted by some today.
 A non-Biblical Free Market system has no breaks on it and, in the long run, would cause as much damage as socialism.
 It would lead to anarchy and destruction just as socialism does.
 The destination is the same, the road is different.

 A Biblical Free Market system has the boundaries of God’s Law to protect the innocent and punish the guilty.
 It is the only system which allows maximum freedom without giving way to evil excesses.
 The Christian Social Theory page is dedicated to exploring this Biblical system and its practical applications.
 Every Christian needs to have a basic understanding of these issues.
-Check out our Christian Social Theory workbooks at The Joshua Club.